In Safe Hands

 At every chapel, skill, meal and wide game, role call is taken to make sure all campers are accounted for.
 It is our desire for every camper to remain safe and engaged in the program, to have the best week possible.

-Specialized Staff Training
+Specialized Team Training

 Lifeguards- All our lifeguards have their Bronze Cross, and at least one NL certified lifeguard will be present at all times.